jeeeyul/eclipse-themes/README.md

 (former Eclipse Chrome Theme)

 **Jeeeyul's Eclipse Themes** allows you customize the every single details of Eclipse's appearance.
-It also contains beautiful built-in presets.
+It also contains beautiful and elegant built-in presets.

 <table style="border: none;">
   <tbody>